Program Overview

 - Monitoring of intestinal allograft functions and achievement of nutritional autonomy

-- Intestinal allograft recipients and micronutrients deficiencies
+- Intestinal allograft recipients and micronutrient deficiencies

-Didactic Components:
+Didactic Components

-Teaching Staff:
+Teaching Staff

-A. Surgeons
+Surgeons

 - Kareem Abu-Elmagd, MD